smallab/raspicam-meets-cinder-on-raspi4/README.md

 ![Extension du Vide](https://www.mariejuliebourgeois.fr/wp-content/uploads/2021/10/EDV5.png)

 ### Why a Pi?
 Why use a Pi board, for something that could easily run on a Mac mini with a lot less hassle?
-Raspberry Pi's are much cheaper, much lighter (in weight and in size!), much less energy-consuming, all things that make them the perfect platform of choice for installations when their processing power will be enough… and OpenGL ES3 will do what you need it to do.
+Raspberry Pi's are much cheaper, much lighter, much smaller, much less energy-consuming, all things that make them the platform of choice for interactive installations when their processing power will be enough… and OpenGL ES3 will do what you need it to do.

 ### Limitations!
 When speaking of OpenGL ES3, do keep in mind that it bears limits, compared with the standard version.
 Make sure you read through the limitations before you embark on a "Pi-OpenGL" journey.